-The theme of the 10th annual Regional Conservation Partnership (RCP) Network Gathering focused on addressing climate change by using RCPs as cultivators of natural climate solutions.
-Attended by a record-breaking 375 people, the 2019 RCP Network Gathering was held November 13 at UMass Amherst.
+The 2019 Regional Conservation Partnership (RCP) Network Gathering focused on addressing climate change by using RCPs as cultivators of natural climate solutions.
+The 10th annual event was held on November 3 at UMass Amherst and was attended by a record-breaking 375 people.
 Participants came from New England, New York, and beyond, and included RCP members, land trust representatives, planners, researchers, funders, students, and others interested in collaborative conservation and climate change solutions.

 Keynote Calls for Radical Collaboration to Drive Natural Climate Solutions